vivaluxo37/BrokeranalysisTrae/README.md

 - **Tailwind CSS** - Utility-first CSS framework
 - **Vite** - Build tool and dev server

+## Deployment

+The application is configured for deployment on Vercel.
+For detailed information about deployment configuration changes and troubleshooting, see [VERCEL_DEPLOYMENT_CHANGES.md](./VERCEL_DEPLOYMENT_CHANGES.md).

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: